Hickory shad

-The hickory shad (Alosa mediocris), fall herring, mattowacca, freshwater taylor or bonejack is a member of the herring family Clupeidae, ranging along the East Coast of the United States from Florida to the Gulf of Maine.
+The hickory shad (Alosa mediocris), fall herring, mattowacca, freshwater taylor or bonejack is a member of the family Alosidae, ranging along the East Coast of the United States from Florida to the Gulf of Maine.
 It is an anadromous fish species, meaning that it spawns in freshwater portions of rivers, but spends most of its life at sea.
 It is subject to fishing, both historic and current, but it is often confused with or simply grouped together with American shad (A. sapidissima) in catch statistics.

 Description

 Hickory shad are elongate, laterally compressed fish with a tapering cross section.
 The scales on the belly are serrated.
 The fish is green-gray on its upper surface, becoming iridescent silver on the sides and white below.
 The scales bear small dark markings.
 A humeral spot is present and is frequently followed by a short series of fainter spots.
 The hickory shad can be distinguished from American shad by its lower jaw, which will project beyond the snout in the hickory shad.